The cheapest way to travel

 What to bring and what to buy there

-The cheaper (and less enviro-friendly) styrofoam coolers are also an option, though they come with quite a few downsides.
+The cheaper (and less enviro-friendly) styrofoam coolers are also an option may people consider, though they come with quite a few downsides.
 First, you’ll need a lot more ice to keep your food cold, as the lid doesn’t close very well.
 They can also be a bit top-heavy, so you’ll want to brace them in the vehicle so they don’t tip over.
-Unfortunately, they also squeak quite a bit (especially when braced in), which quickly drives me nuts.
+Unfortunately, they also squeak quite a bit (especially when braced in), which quickly drives everyone in the vehicle nuts.
 No matter which route you choose, check out my post on how to make ice last longer in your cooler for some useful tips.

 I do my best to buy only simple, easy-to-prepare meals that don’t require many a long list of ingredients to make.
 Items that can do double-duty in more than one meal are great too.
 For instance, sliced cheddar cheese works great in both grilled cheese sandwiches and as a snack when paired with pepperoni and crackers.
 Items that don’t need to be kept especially cold—like the aforementioned cheddar cheese and pepperoni—make it a bit easier to manage while you’re on the road.
 I generally recommend sticking to foods and meals that you’re already used to making and that you enjoy eating.
 It’s never fun when dinner isn’t as appetizing as you imagined it’d be, or worse when doesn’t quite agree with you and you’re stuck running repeatedly to the campground toilet.